Charles E W Bean, Diaries, AWM38 3DRL 606/208/1 - 1915 - 1918 - Part 2

 stopped automatically in

-support 500 yards behind 41 Bn
+support 500 yards behind 41 Bn.

-(one Coy in trench S. of blown
+(one Coy in trench near S. of blown

 out tanks, anor Coy in /